Cavenfish/YetAnotherSimulationSuite.jl/docs/src/md/thermostats.md

 # Thermostats

-`JMD.jl` includes some pre-written thermostats for use in molecular dyunamics simulations.
+`YASS.jl` includes some pre-written thermostats for use in molecular dyunamics simulations.
 However, it is also fairly easy to create a custom thermostat to use in simulations.

 The included thermostats are: